Fahim602/Fahim602.github.io/projects/Secure-Office-Network-Deployment/secure-office-network-deployment.md

 **Objective: Enable inter-VLAN communication through the configuration of a router**

-Router-on-a-stick will be used to enable communication between the VLANs.
+Router-on-a-Stick will be used to enable communication between the VLANs.
 RoaS is an inter-VLAN routing method where a single router interface is divided into multiple logical interfaces (subinterfaces), each representing a VLAN.
 The router is connected to the switch via a single cable which allows it to logically communicate with all VLANs using 802.1q tagging.
 This tagging applies a unique identifier to each packet, ensuring it is associated with the correct VLAN.

 > **Troubleshooting: Router Subinterface Issue**
 Whilst configuring RoaS it was discovered that the 819HGW router doesn't support sub-interfaces, a critical feature for handling multiple VLANs on a single physical connection.
 As a result it was replaced with the Cisco 1841 router.